 - Spa Resort – The Wilde Resort And Spa

 - B&B – Origins B&B

-Read: Our popular guide on exactly where to stay in Sedona covers the top rated hotels in each budget category from all 5 popular areas of town.
+Not sure about hotels in Sedona?
+Our popular guide on exactly where to stay in Sedona covers the top rated hotels in each budget category from all 5 popular areas of town.